NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/nextflow.rst

     module load tmux
     tmux attach -t nf_tutorial
+    tmux set mouse on # enable mouse support for things like scrolling and selecting text

 To put tmux in background and keep the processes inside running, press ``Ctrl+B``, release, press ``D``.
 With ``tmux ls`` you can see which sessions are ongoing (can be multiple ones!) and you could connect to.
 To reattach to your earlier session type ``tmux attach -t nf_tutorial`` as shown above.